egch/azure-az104-flashcards/Section3.md

 ### DSC - Desired State Configuration extension handler
 [Azure Desired State Configuration](https://learn.microsoft.com/en-us/azure/virtual-machines/extensions/dsc-overview)

+It's about deployment of the application on the new instances created by auto scale.

 One of the main advantages of Flexible orchestration is that it provides orchestration features over standard Azure IaaS VMs, instead of scale set child virtual machines.
 This means you can use all of the standard VM APIs when managing Flexible orchestration instances, instead of the Virtual Machine Scale Set VM APIs you use with Uniform orchestration.
+## Proximity Placement Group
+A proximity placement group is a logical grouping used to make sure that Azure compute resources are physically located close to each other.
+Proximity placement groups are useful for workloads where low latency is a requirement.

+Low latency between stand-alone VMs.

+- Create a Proximity Placement Group
+- Create VM/Advanced/Link to PPG
+- If I create a VM in a different region than the PPG I cannot link it to it.

 ## Other sections
 * [Kubernetes](Kubernetes.md)